🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 While you're attempting to keep decent ventilation to fight mold and mildew, it's very likely that bugs will find you.
 The closer you are to shore, the more you'll need to protect yourself.

-I always keep the hatches open, but will often keep them covered with a mosquito net.
+I always keep the hatches open but often cover them with a mosquito net.
 This becomes even more important in tropical climates, not just because you'll want to keep the hatches open to stay cool but because tropical illnesses like malaria and dengue are a real concern.

 While flying pests are a problem, tiny raiders like ants and weevils can turn your food stores into inedible trash and eventually find their way into everything else.

-You'll want to ensure that your galley stays extremely clean and that all foods are stored in containers that are fully sealed.
-If you think you'll get away with sealing a bag of flour or chips with just a simple clip, you might be in for a rude awakening the next time you open it up.
+You'll want to ensure that your galley stays extremely clean and that all foods are stored in fully sealed containers.
+If you think you'll get away with sealing a bag of flour or chips with just a clip, you might be in for a rude awakening the next time you open it.

-Portable air conditioners and space heaters are an absolute godsend when it comes to maintaining a comfortable sleeping area.
-I'd suggest having both of these readily available so you can make quick adjustments in the middle of the night.
-You might not need either one, but it's better to have it and not need it than it is to need it and not have it.
+Portable air conditioners and space heaters are absolute godsends when it comes to maintaining a comfortable sleeping area.
+I suggest having both readily available so you can make quick adjustments in the middle of the night.
+You might not need either one, but it's better to have it and not need it than to need it and not have it.

 While I mostly venture to tropical locations and require the portable air conditioner, the space heater might still see some use at night.
 It doesn't matter how boiling hot it can get during the day, nights on the water can get insanely chilly.

-Just remember that ventilation and avoiding moisture are still important, so don't rely completely on temperature control tools.
-Sometimes you just have to let it be and enjoy some fresh air.
+Remember that ventilation and avoiding moisture are still important, so don't rely completely on temperature control tools.
+Sometimes, you just have to let it be and enjoy some fresh air.

 The most important part of the equation in getting a good night's sleep is your pillows and posture.
 My spouse has created a little nest, and it really does make sleeping while living aboard so much easier.